thefoxbot/baba-save-manager/README.md

 This app requires Python 3 with the `PyQt5` package.

+**IMPORTANT!** Always back up your saves first before editing it!
+The author will not be liable for any loss of data.

 ## Building
 Additionally, to build the app, the `PyInstaller` package is needed as well.